-To facilitate comparison with computer simulations on multicomponent polymer systems in a solvent, we adopt here terminology specific to polymer self-assembly.
-In our theory, the linear dispersion relation contains all the information required to determine whether or not the uniform liquid is stable with respect to any perturbation defined by the wave number $k$.
-Thus, to resolve thermodynamically stable states where also assemblies with multiple length scales emerge, we address the full linear dispersion relation $\omega_{\pm}(k)$~\cite{AndyWaltersThieleKnobloch} and look for the crossing point of the two linear instability lines (dashed and dashed-dotted lines in Fig.~\ref{diagram}).
-For the system considered here, these two lines are almost horizontal and vertical, respectively, as mentioned previously.
-In this case we could have used Eq.~(\ref{dispersion}) to approximate the crossing point of the two linear instability lines, but in general $\omega_{\pm}(k)$ provides the correct information.
-Unfortunately, knowing this crossing point gives only an idea on the values of $\rho_{\rm b}$ and $\rho_{\rm s}$ that can potentially exhibit an equilibrium structure corresponding to a multi-core state.
-However, this information is useful since it gives a good guideline for exploring the phase space of the system.
+The linear dispersion relation contains all the information required to determine whether or not the uniform liquid is stable with respect to any (small) perturbation.
+Thus, to resolve thermodynamically stable states where also assemblies with multiple length scales emerge, we address $\omega_{\pm}(k)$ and look for the crossing point of the two linear instability lines (the dashed and dashed-dotted almost horizontal and vertical lines in Fig.~\ref{diagram}).
+We could have used also Eq.~(\ref{dispersion}) to approximate the crossing point of the two linear instability lines, but $\omega_{\pm}(k)$ provides the exact information.
+Unfortunately, knowing this crossing point merely suggests the values of $\rho_{\rm b}$ and $\rho_{\rm s}$ that potentially exhibit equilibrium multiple-length-scale structure.

-As already stated, we use DFT to obtain equilibrium states.
-The configurations provided by the theory correspond to density distribution that minimize the statistical grand canonical potential energy.
-The full assembly phase diagram, Fig.~\ref{diagram}, based on the effective interactions in Eq.~(\ref{pairpot}) and the set of parameters in the Table~\ref{table1}, are obtained by varying the bulk densities $\rho_{\rm b}^0$ and $\rho_{\rm s}^0$.
-An extensive description of this process can be found in the SI.
-The phase diagram consist of four distinct phases: (i) a phase where both densities are spatially uniform (blue squares); (ii) a core-shell (or single core) micelle phase (black dots); (iii) a multi-length-scale phase (stars), composed by two subsets (iiia) and (iiib); and finally (iv) a phase in which the s particles form a periodic hexagonal lattice covering the whole space while the b particles are homogeneously spread (red rhombi).
-We describe hereafter the different states in detail and provide physical explanation for the most interesting transitions.
-It is worth noting that the boundary lines between the different states in Fig.~\ref{diagram} are only meant to be a guide for the eye, and should not be considered as exact.
+The full assembly phase diagram, Fig.~\ref{diagram}, based on Eq. (\ref{pairpot}) and the set of parameters in the Table~\ref{table1}, is obtained by varying $\rho_{\rm b}$ and $\rho_{\rm s}$.
+An extensive description of this process is reported in the SM.
+To facilitate comparison with computer simulations on multicomponent polymer systems in a solvent, we adopt for description of the phases terminology that is specific to polymer self-assembly.
+The diagram consists of four distinct phases: (i) a phase where both densities are uniform (squares); (ii) a core-shell (or single-core) micelle phase (dots); (iii) a multi-length-scale phase (stars), composed by two subsets (iiia) and (iiib); and (iv) a phase in which the s particles form a hexagonal structure across the system while the b particles are homogeneously spread (rhombi).
+The boundary lines between the different states in Fig.~\ref{diagram} are meant as a guide for the eye, and should not be considered as exact.